WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 The departure is from Suyeong Bay Yachting Center, which is just a few minutes ride from Haeundae.
 You can book directly here.
 Booking in advance is recommended as this attraction is very popular in Busan…

-5. Songjeong Beach, awesome for surfing
+5. Songjeong Beach, the best place for surfing in Busan

 Songjeong is a lovely beach located near Haeundae.
 You can access it by taking the Beach Train or Sky Capsule (+20min walk along the coast) or by a short taxi or bus ride.